luyug/GradCache/README.md

 ```

 ## Usage
 Gradient caching functionalities are implemented in `GradCache` class.
+If you are developing a new project instead of patching an old one, also checkout our [functional approach](#functional-approach) for a effort reduced approach.
 ### Initialization
 The class's `__init__` method defines the cache and has several functional parameters `*_fn` for easy adjust of model behaviors.
 Alternatively you can also sub-class GradCache.
 ```